 Minimum value of the stop codon conservation to coverage ratio needed to say a position in the central genome corresponds to a conserved stop across the related genomes.
 Must range from 0 to 1.
-Lower values allow more conserved stops noConStopsGeneFrac the first half of the gene, etc. Recommended to use the default value.
+Lower values allow more conserved stops through.
+Recommended to use the default value.